Your 2018 List of Haunted Houses in Pittsburgh & Western PA…

 HALLOWBOO – Idlewild Park

-Head out to Idlewild for some daylight fun for the kids this October.
+Head out to Idlewild for some daylight fun for the kids this fall!
 The annual Hallowboo will once again be featuring Trick or Treating in Story Book Forest, so bring the kids in costume!
-Most of the rest of the park will be open, with a ghoulish Halloween twist… In addition to most of the rides being open, there will be Halloween themed live entertainment, including Jack-O-Lantern Jive and the Monster Mash.
+There will also be costumed characters and a haybale maze.
+Most of the rest of the park will be open as well, with a ghoulish Halloween twist… In addition to most of the rides being open, there will be Halloween themed live entertainment, including Jack-O-Lantern Jive and the Monster Mash.

 Idlewild & Soak Zone, Ligonier, PA 15658